Consumer Medicine Information

 an overactive thyroid gland

-Some medicines may interact with propranolol hydrochloride.
+Some medicines and propranolol may interfere with each other.
 These include:

-calcium channel blockers - medicines used to treat high blood pressure
+calcium channel blockers and beta blockers, medicines used to treat heart conditions

 medicines for diabetes

 theophylline, a medicine used to treat asthma

 ibuprofen and indomethacin, medicines used to treat pain and inflammation